-- 1. Move the cursor to the top-right or bottom-right corner of the screen to display the charms.
+- For Windows 8: - 1.
+Move the pointer to the top-right or bottom-right corner of the screen to display the charms.
 Click Settings → Change PC settings → General. - 2.
-In the Advanced startup section, click Restart now \rightarrow Troubleshoot \rightarrow Advanced options. - 3.
+In the Advanced startup section, click Restart now $\rightarrow$ Troubleshoot $\rightarrow$ Advanced options. - 3.
+Restart your computer following the instructions on the screen. - For Windows 8.1: - 1.
+Move the pointer to the top-right or bottom-right corner of the screen to display the charms.
+Click Settings → Change PC settings → Update and recovery → Recovery. - 2.
+In the Advanced startup section, click Restart now $\rightarrow$ Troubleshoot $\rightarrow$ Advanced options. - 3.
 Restart your computer following the instructions on the screen.